Movado Group (NYSE:MOV) Shares Gap Up to $18.88

 Movado Group, Inc. (NYSE:MOV)’s stock price gapped up before the market opened on Wednesday .
 The stock had previously closed at $18.88, but opened at $20.98.
 Movado Group shares last traded at $20.98, with a volume of 401 shares changing hands.

-Separately, Zacks Investment Research cut shares of Movado Group from a “buy” rating to a “hold” rating in a report on Wednesday.
+Separately, Zacks Investment Research downgraded Movado Group from a “buy” rating to a “hold” rating in a research note on Wednesday.

-Movado Group (NYSE:MOV) last announced its quarterly earnings results on Monday, November 23rd.
-The company reported $0.70 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.48 by $0.22.
+Movado Group (NYSE:MOV) last posted its earnings results on Monday, November 23rd.
+The company reported $0.70 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.48 by $0.22.
 Movado Group had a positive return on equity of 1.26% and a negative net margin of 26.64%.
-On average, sell-side analysts forecast that Movado Group, Inc. will post 0.52 earnings per share for the current year.
+Sell-side analysts anticipate that Movado Group, Inc. will post 0.52 EPS for the current fiscal year.

-The firm also recently declared a dividend, which will be paid on Friday, February 5th.
-Stockholders of record on Thursday, January 21st will be paid a dividend of $0.10 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, February 5th.
+Investors of record on Thursday, January 21st will be issued a dividend of $0.10 per share.
 The ex-dividend date of this dividend is Tuesday, January 19th.
+This represents a $0.40 dividend on an annualized basis and a yield of 1.91%.

-Several institutional investors have recently added to or reduced their stakes in MOV.
-Point72 Hong Kong Ltd increased its holdings in shares of Movado Group by 38.0% in the third quarter.
-Point72 Hong Kong Ltd now owns 2,969 shares of the company’s stock worth $30,000 after acquiring an additional 817 shares in the last quarter.
-FMR LLC grew its position in Movado Group by 4.0% in the second quarter.
-FMR LLC now owns 26,000 shares of the company’s stock valued at $282,000 after purchasing an additional 1,000 shares in the last quarter.
-California Public Employees Retirement System increased its stake in Movado Group by 9.1% in the 3rd quarter.
-California Public Employees Retirement System now owns 37,923 shares of the company’s stock valued at $377,000 after buying an additional 3,160 shares during the last quarter.
-BNP Paribas Arbitrage SA lifted its position in Movado Group by 130.7% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 6,153 shares of the company’s stock worth $61,000 after buying an additional 3,486 shares in the last quarter.
-Finally, Prudential Financial Inc. lifted its position in Movado Group by 12.8% during the 2nd quarter.
-Prudential Financial Inc. now owns 33,842 shares of the company’s stock worth $367,000 after buying an additional 3,846 shares in the last quarter.
-Institutional investors and hedge funds own 56.11% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Schonfeld Strategic Advisors LLC acquired a new stake in shares of Movado Group in the 3rd quarter valued at $305,000.
+Paloma Partners Management Co increased its stake in shares of Movado Group by 129.8% in the 3rd quarter.
+Paloma Partners Management Co now owns 31,073 shares of the company’s stock valued at $308,000 after buying an additional 17,549 shares during the period.
+Jane Street Group LLC increased its stake in shares of Movado Group by 133.4% in the 3rd quarter.
+Jane Street Group LLC now owns 24,788 shares of the company’s stock valued at $246,000 after buying an additional 14,166 shares during the period.
+BCJ Capital Management LLC acquired a new stake in shares of Movado Group in the 3rd quarter valued at $100,000.
+Finally, Point72 Hong Kong Ltd increased its stake in shares of Movado Group by 38.0% in the 3rd quarter.
+Point72 Hong Kong Ltd now owns 2,969 shares of the company’s stock valued at $30,000 after buying an additional 817 shares during the period.
+64.65% of the stock is owned by institutional investors.

 About Movado Group (NYSE:MOV)